Author has written 18 stories for Danny Phantom, Harry Potter, and Ben 10.

 Hope that cleared up the ambiguous concept of Kinesis.
-It took a while to develop this concept fully, and so I doubt it will automatically click for you guys.
+It took a while to develop this concept fully, and so I doubt it will automatically click for every reader.
 But if anything else becomes important, or something I've already said becomes crucial, I will restate it in a chapter and try to make it as clear as possible so that you don't miss any important details.
 Thanks for reading!

 Q&A: The Dark Revival

-Ask a question in your review on The Dark Revival and here is where I'll put the questions and answers from the most recent few chapters of The Dark Revival.
+Ask a question in your review on The Dark Revival and here is where I'll put the questions and their answers from the most recent few chapters.
 If it's too much of a spoiler, I won't answer it, of course.
 If you think I've missed your question, PM me and I'll post it (if I can answer it).
-If a question is asked and I take down the response before you get a chance to see it, PM me and I'll tell you what the answer was.
+If a question is asked and I take down the response before you get a chance to see it, PM me and I'll tell you what the answer was!